North-Shore-AI/cns_experiments/docs/20251123/architecture_analysis.md

 ```
 - Models evaluate the MODEL'S OUTPUTS
 - Not part of training loop
-- Should be in cns_experiments, not cns
+- Should be in cns_crucible, not cns

 ---